OR-5 Constituent Accountability Project · 2026 Primary

 She Voted Against California's EV Mandate — With Climate-Skeptic Republicans

-In May 2025, Rep. Bynum was among just 35 House Democrats who crossed the aisle to vote with Republicans to block California's requirement that all new cars sold in the state be electric by 2035.
+In May 2025, Rep. Bynum was among just 35 House Democrats who crossed the aisle to vote with Republicans to revoke the federal waiver that allowed California to phase out gas-powered cars by 2035.

 Why This Hits Oregon Directly